microsoft/CCF/doc/architecture/raft_tla.rst

 Reconfiguration steps
 ---------------------

 The one transaction reconfiguration is already described :doc:`here </architecture/consensus/1tx-reconfig>`.
-In the TLA model, a reconfiguration is initiated by the Leader which appends an arbitrary new configuration to its own log.
+In the TLA+ model, a reconfiguration is initiated by the Leader which appends an arbitrary new configuration to its own log.
 This also triggers a change in the ``Configurations`` variable which keeps track of all running configurations.

 In the following, this ``Configurations`` variable is then checked to calculate a quorum and to check which nodes should be contacted or received messages from.